 Alton’s response to the review is an outcome of discussions of a multiparty working group that met through the fall of 2015.
+As a result of the independent review and working group engagement, environmental protections on the project were further enhanced.
 The working group included representation from Alton, the Mi’kmaq of Nova Scotia, and federal and provincial governments.

 Studying the Shubenacadie River